hi12167pies/ReplayAPI/README.md

 Breaking changes are very likely to happen

 The README currently contains notes about the structure of the project, this will probably move to another file or be deleted.
+This is mostly just a brain dump of information I might need later

 # Replay Buffer
 Replay buffers write to disk or to another location to buffer off data that is no longer needed, this will be loaded back later